MIS3640/text-mining/README.md

 The number of tweets is located on line 37 and is controlled by "count=1000".
 The user may change the number of tweets.
 #### Change Number of Top Words
 The number of top words is located in the main() function on line 120 and is controlled by "num=10".
 The user may change the number of top words.

+#### Side Note
+The Assignment 2 Reflection is located within this repository.